-ICVC means an investment company with variable capital as defined in the FCA Glossary.
+ICVC means an investment company with variable capital and has the meaning set out in the FCA Glossary.

 Income Shares means Shares (of whatever Class) as may be in issue from time to time in respect of which income allocated to the Share is distributed periodically to the Shareholder pursuant to the FCA Rules.